veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 <div class="intro-info">

 <p class="intro-description">My first role at BaseCase started designing for web and Marketing but quickly transitioned into having a majority of UXUI tasks.
-Our small Design team worked closely to developers and copywriters on the documentation of the platform in Confluence</p>
+Our small Design team worked closely to developers and copywriters on the client-facing documentation of the platform.</p>
   <p class="intro-details no-margin-bottom">Location: Berlin</p>
   <p class="intro-details no-margin-bottom">Years: 2017 - 2020</p>
   <p class="intro-details no-margin-bottom">Title: UX/UI Designer</p>